 My spin on traditional Cajun beef stew is never-ever-let-you-down comfort food, y'all.
 Marinated, browned stew meat cooks down low and slow with potatoes and carrots in my Trinity Roux-based gravy.
-Grain free served as is, and gluten free with the customary dab of rice on top.
-A year-round hit in any house, this quintessential south Louisiana recipe is also perfect for chasing the chilly days blues away.
+A year-round hit in any house, this quintessential south Louisiana recipe is also perfect for chasing the chilly days' blues away.
 Yep and yay...

 And My Trinity Roux Once Again Comes to the Rescue For Us All, Y'all